magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_our-real-home.md

 Our Real Home
 =============

-\<span class="dropcaps-first"\>N\</span\>\<span
+<span class="dropcaps-first" markdown="1">N</span><span
-class="dropcaps-words"\>ow determine in your mind\</span\> to listen respectfully to the Dhamma.
+class="dropcaps-words" markdown="1">ow determine in your
+mind</span>&nbsp; to listen respectfully to the Dhamma.
 While I am speaking, be as attentive to my words as if it was the Lord Buddha himself sitting before you.
 Close your eyes and make yourself comfortable, composing your mind and making it one-pointed.
 Humbly allow the Triple Gem of wisdom, truth and purity to abide in your heart as a way of showing respect to the Fully Enlightened One.

 Today I have brought nothing of material substance to offer you, only the Dhamma, the teachings of the Lord Buddha.
 You should understand that